elmendalerenda/tiny-blockchain/README.md

 # Tiny Blockchain

-In general terms, a Blockchain is a way to structure data, and the foundation of cryptocurrencies like Bitcoin.
-It consists of concatenated blocks of transactions and given its decentralized nature, allows to share a digital ledger across a network of computers without need for a central authority.
+A Blockchain is, in general terms, a way to structure data and the foundation of cryptocurrencies like Bitcoin.
+It consists of concatenated blocks of transactions and, given its decentralized nature, it allows sharing a digital ledger across a network of computers without the need of a central authority.

-In this exercise, we will make a very simple version of a blockchain to store a currency.
-Let's call it ChiquiCoin.
+In this exercise, we will build a very simple version of a blockchain to store a currency.
+Let's call it PequeCoin.

 ## Part 1: The simplest blockchain